Kudhës

 Kudhës is a village on the Albanian Riviera, Vlorë County, Albania.
-It is part of the municipality Himarë.
+It is part of the Himarë municipality.

+Etymology

+Kudhës and the river with the same name is related to the Albanian word kudh "pot, jug", therefore meaning "potter’s river, pot-shaped river".
+The toponym is formed with the Albanian nominal suffix --ëѕ, cf. Gjerbës, Krahëѕ.

+It was recorded as Kudes in 1431 in Ottoman defters and Coudessi in 1805 by François Pouqueville.

 Demographics

 The village of Kudhës is inhabited by an Orthodox Albanian population.